 We are all familiar with passwords that needs to be inputted to unlock your iPhone.
 With iPhones, the lock password is called a Passcode.

 Before it used to be a four digit code, but now you can use an alphanumeric code which can be up to 30 letters and numbers!
 This can make it very hard for thieves to unlock your phone especially when it is protected by a very long and complicated password.
+That being said, it may still possible for Mobile Phone Forensic Experts to access your phone if they are required to do so for a legal investigation, for example.
+This means it is important to remember that while your phone may be safe from thieves, there are ways that your mobile information can be accessed if you have used your phone to commit criminal offenses.

 The Touch ID is one of the features which separate the old generation iPhones from the newer ones.
 Touch ID is what Apple calls its fingerprint reader on iPhones.
 Touch ID and Passcode work hand in hand as the first security barrier on your iPhone because in the event that the Touch ID fails, the iPhone will automatically ask for the Passcode.